oauthstuff/draft-ietf-oauth-security-topics/A03_security-model.md

 spoofing, or a state-sponsored attacker with access to internet exchange points, for instance.

-These attackers conform to the attacker model that was used in formal analysis efforts for OAuth [@arXiv.1601.01229].
+The aforementioned attackers (A1) and (A2) conform to the attacker model that was used in formal analysis efforts for OAuth [@arXiv.1601.01229].
 This is a minimal attacker model.
+Implementers MUST take into account all possible types of attackers in the environment of their OAuth implementations.
+For example, in [@arXiv.1901.11520], a very strong attacker model is used that includes attackers that have full control over the token endpoint.
+This models effects of a possible misconfiguration of endpoints in the ecosystem (which can be avoided by using authorization server metadata as described in (#other_recommendations)).

+Previous
-Implementers MUST take into account all possible types of attackers in the environment in which their OAuth implementations are expected to run.
-Previous attacks on OAuth have shown that OAuth deployments SHOULD in particular consider the following, stronger attackers in addition to those listed above:
+attacks on OAuth have shown that OAuth deployments SHOULD in particular be protected against the following, stronger attackers in addition to (A1) and (A2) listed above:

   * (A3) Attackers that can read, but not modify, the contents of the authorization response (i.e., the authorization response can leak